envoyproxy/learnenvoy/_articles/on-your-laptop.md

 Envoy to create an admin server listening on port 8001.

 The `static_resources` block contains definitions for clusters and listeners that aren't dynamically managed.
+A cluster is a named group of hosts/ports, over which Envoy will load balance traffic, and listeners are named network locations that clients can connect to.
 The `admin` block configures our admin server.

 Our front proxy has a single listener, configured to listen on port 80, with a filter chain that configures Envoy to manage HTTP traffic.